 - Reference books – limited facts about a lot of subjects.
 Reference books include encyclopedias and dictionaries.

-- Computers – nine PCs running Windows 7 are available for use by students and staff, together with two black and white laser printers.
+- Computers – ten PCs running Windows 7 are available for use by students and staff, together with two black and white laser printers.
 All PCs have access to the Internet and to the School's network, with Microsoft Office 2010.

 - Weblinks – having searched the Oliver system for a specific topic some of the resources listed may be websites.
 The School is fortunate that the Oliver system, described above, holds a catalogue of useful electronic resources.
 From the Library Lookup search facility users may click the hyperlinks which will take them directly to appropriate and current websites.